Look, is that a dinosaur crossing the road? Perhaps reality is a lot more flexible than we think.

 So, what makes something acceptable has nothing to do with our own experience.
 It has to do with our ability to perceive without expectation or constraints.
 What is the distinction between ordinary and non-ordinary reality?
 Is there a difference?

-I See A Dinosaur Crossing the Road, So What?
+A Dinosaur Crossing the Road, So What?

 What do you think is real?
 Once you explore non-ordinary reality with techniques like meditation and the Shamanic Journey, you understand we cannot answer the question with a simple “yes” or “no.” The boundaries between ordinary and non-ordinary experience, not static boundaries.
 We know this from practical experience.

 So, a more accurate answer about our dinosaur crossing the road would be, “that depends.”
-There is no doubt about it; a Velociraptor is as “real” as any imaginary friend in any popular religion.
+There is no doubt that a Velociraptor is as “real” as any imaginary friend in any popular religion.
 However, our cultural narrative tells us what is acceptable to expect and what is not.
 We know for sure that these creatures existed.
 There is actual evidence of their fossils.
 It’s more than we can say about most religions.